raspberrypilearning/trained-vision-app/en/step_5.md

 --- /task ---

-Now that you have a CLI in the right directory, you can start running Python commands with the files in it.
+Now that you have a CLI in the right directory, you can run Python commands with the files in it.

 The command to install the libraries you need uses **pip**, a tool to fetch Python code written by other people from the internet and set it up so you can use it in your projects.
 It's important to use pip to install libraries rather than just downloading them: some libraries need other libraries to work (these libraries are called their **dependencies**) and pip will automatically install those too.